-Canada’s Shadow Minister for Science, Michael Chong, paid a visit to Cleantech Commons at Trent University on July 30 while visiting Peterborough to lend his support to the campaign of local Peterborough-Kawartha Conservative Party federal candidate, Michael Skinner.
+Canada’s Shadow Minister for Science, Michael Chong, paid a visit to Cleantech Commons at Trent University on July 30 while visiting Peterborough to lend his support to local Peterborough-Kawartha Conservative Party federal candidate, Michael Skinner.

 Chong has been endorsed by GreenPAC as “one of the candidates running for office from Canada’s major political parties with track records of bold environmental leadership“.
 Read Chong’s environmental profile here!

-Both Chong and Skinner were full of praise for Cleantech Commons: Canada’s only cleantech-focused university research and technology park.
+Both Chong and Skinner were full of praise for Cleantech Commons: Canada’s only clean technology university research and technology park.

 Chong said he was happy to lend his support to “this impressive initiative that will help Canadian companies develop solutions to solve environmental problems”.